10 Points to Help You Choose the Right Test Automation Tool

 It will also be beneficial if other non-technical members of the team are able to automate/review the test cases.
 So, in such scenarios, look for tools that make collaboration with the management and clients easy.

-Sometimes, teams decide to create their own test automation frameworks because they cannot find a tool that fit their testing requirements.
+Sometimes, teams decide to create their own test automation frameworks because they cannot find a right test automation tool that fit their testing requirements.

 At the moment, there really are multiple types of test automation frameworks and tools available in the market that support automation on a varied variety of applications and are still being improved.